NaumanNahian/naumannahian.com/data/blog/hello-world.md

 summary: ''
 ---

 Good day (̿▀̿‿ ̿▀̿ ̿).
 Since the beginning of my work in 2014, I've been planning to create one personal website.
-Finally, I've started it in a Lazy weekend.
+Finally, I've started it in a lazy weekend.

 My plan was to use own infrastructure to host my site so that I can do whatever I want with production ツ.
 But my wallet doesn't like that idea ( ͡° ʖ̯ ͡°), so I've to drop the idea and start with hybrid one which I will share in another post.